raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 Let's reflect on what [powerset](#computing-the-powerset-of-a-nondeterministic-finite-state-recognizer) tells us about finite-state recognizers.
 Because we can take _any_ finite-state recognizer, pass it to `powerset`, and get back a deterministic finite-state recognizer, we know that for *every* finite-state recognizer, there exists an equivalent deterministic finite-state recognizer.

-This tells us that the set of all languages recognized by deterministic finite state recognizers is equal to the set of all langauges recognized by finite-state recognizers.
+This tells us that the set of all languages recognized by deterministic finite state recognizers is equal to the set of all languages recognized by finite-state recognizers.

-This is not true for other types of automata: In [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata], we saw that non-dterministic pushdown automata could recognize palindromes, whereas deterministic pushdown automata could not.
-So the set of languages recogized by deterministic pushodwn automata is **not** equal to the set of langauges recognized by pushdown automata.
+This is not true for other types of automata: In [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata], we saw that non-deterministic pushdown automata could recognize palindromes, whereas deterministic pushdown automata could not.
+So the set of languages recognized by deterministic pushdown automata is **not** equal to the set of languages recognized by pushdown automata.

 [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata]: http://raganwald.com/2019/02/14/i-love-programming-and-programmers.html